Alex Kajitani

 Dr. Hess has an MA and a PhD in government, in addition to an MEd in teaching and curriculum, from Harvard University.
 He also has a BA in political science from Brandeis University.

-Liz City is senior lecturer on education at the Harvard Graduate School of Education.
+Liz City is Executive Director of Reach Every Reader at the Harvard Graduate School of Education.
 City has served as a teacher, instructional coach, principal, and consultant, in each role focused on helping all children, and the educators who work with them, realize their full potential.
 City’s work is a combination of pragmatic: “How can we do our work better every day for children now?” — and imaginative — “What might learning and the systems that support learning look like in the not-too-distant future?”
 City fell in love with teaching in a closet-turned-classroom in St. Petersburg, Russia.
 She still loves teaching, and sees leadership as a continuous act of learning and teaching.
 From her early passion for literacy as a middle school Humanities teacher to her current work in developing leaders, common themes in City’s work are collaboration, evidence-based discussion, asking the right questions, thinking and acting strategically, and learning through doing.

 She has authored/co-authored many publications, including: Meeting Wise: Making the Most of Collaborative Time for Educators (2014); Data Wise, Revised and Expanded Edition: A Step-by-Step Guide to Using Assessment Results to Improve Teaching and Learning (2013); Strategy in Action: How School Systems Can Support Powerful Learning and Teaching (2009); Instructional Rounds in Education: A Network Approach to Improving Teaching and Learning (2009); Resourceful Leadership: Tradeoffs and Tough Decisions on the Road to School Improvement (2008); and The Teacher’s Guide to Leading Student-Centered Discussions: Talking about Texts in the Classroom (2006).